ItaloKnox/1999parser/README.md

 # 1999parser
-Tool to compile data about 1999.co.jp products.
+Tool to compile data about 1999.co.jp products and insert them on a MongoDB database.
 Built for gundam plastic models.

 # Parsed info
 - Name